Would you, or someone you know, like to serve on the NH LAKES Board of Directors?

 Robert W. Shaw, Jr., Moultonborough

-Bob and his wife Anne have lived full time since 1993 in a home they designed and had built on the shore of Lake Winnipesaukee.
-Whenever possible he is on the water in his sailboat, deckboat, or canoe.
-For nearly thirty years Bob ran a venture capital firm that he founded which invested in alternative energy technology companies.
+Bob and his wife Anne have lived full-time since 1993 in a home they designed and had built on the shore of Lake Winnipesaukee.
+Whenever possible, he is on the water in his sailboat, deckboat, or canoe.
+For nearly thirty years, Bob ran a venture capital firm that he founded which invested in alternative energy technology companies.
 Before that he was a senior partner and director of consulting firm Booz Allen & Hamilton and led the firm’s energy and environment division.
-Earlier in his career he was a scientist doing basic research at Bell Laboratories.
+Earlier in his career, he worked a scientist conducting basic research at Bell Laboratories.
 Now largely retired, he is serving on several government, university, and association advisory boards.
 He has engineering bachelors and masters degrees from Cornell University, and a Ph.D. in Applied Physics from Stanford University, as well as an MPA in organization design and development from American University.

 Robert N. Snelling, Holderness

 Bob is a retired environmental engineer/scientist having served for 36 years with the U.S. Public Health Service, the Federal Environmental Protection Agency, and Lockheed Martin Corporation.
 Since retiring and relocating to Holderness in June 2000, Bob has been a volunteer docent and Trustee with the Squam Lakes Natural Science Center, serving as Chairman from 2003 to 2006.
-He has served as a member of the Holderness Planning Board since 2003 and represents Holderness on the Lakes Region Planning Commission.
-He has served on the Governor’s Shoreland Protection Commission, the State Groundwater Commission, chaired the Shoreland Advisory Committee, and is currently appointed to the NH Wetlands Council.
+He has served as a member of the Holderness Planning Board since 2003 and currently serves as chairman.
+He represents Holderness on the Lakes Region Planning Commission.
+He has served on the Governor’s Shoreland Protection Commission, the State Groundwater Commission, and chaired the Shoreland Advisory Committee.
+He served six years on the New Hampshire Wetlands Council.
 He is also a Trustee of the Spaulding Youth Center.
 Bob is married with two grown daughters and loves hiking, biking, skiing, and tennis.

 Peter Sorlien, Moultonborough